mramanathan/jenkins-pipeline-class/README.md

 Lessons to learn Jenkins pipeline-as-code by practice.

 ## Where to start?
-1. You should have access to Jenkins instance.
+1. You should have access to a functional Jenkins instance, running >v2.yyy.z

 2. Ensure, in the above Jenkins instance, with your login creds, it is possible to,